'Revenge' and reunions - day 10 at Wimbledon

 |Coverage: Live across BBC TV, radio and online with extensive coverage on BBC iPlayer, Red Button, Connected TVs and mobile app.
 More coverage details here.

-Holger Rune says it will be "cool" to play Carlos Alcaraz, who he played doubles with as a 13-year-old, on a day of reunions and rematches at Wimbledon.
+Holger Rune says it will be "cool" to face Carlos Alcaraz, who he played doubles with as a 13-year-old, on a day of reunions and rematches at Wimbledon.

 In the women's quarter-finals, Ons Jabeur meets defending champion Elena Rybakina in a repeat of the 2022 final.

-That is followed by a contest between two 20-year-old's - Denmark's Rune and Spanish world number one Alcaraz
+That is followed by a contest between two 20-year-olds - Denmark's Rune and Spanish world number one Alcaraz.

 "I remember when we were 12 or 11 years old, that is the first time I saw him," Alcaraz said.